nikerla/vc-content/pages/glossary/b2b-ecommerce-trends.md

             <img alt="B2B ecommerce trends" src="assets/images/technology-investments.jpg" />
         </div>
         <div class="col __col-70 text" style="margin-top: 0; padding-left: 20px;">
             <strong>Technology investments are set to grow.</strong> The latest development trends of B2B e-commerce marketplaces have made them a more favorable option for wholesalers, rather than retail stores.
 B2B companies have become robust and very adaptable to changes.
 Let’s take the example of Virto Commerce e-commerce platform.
 It is very affordable and flexible to use.
-Investing in integration of platforms like this will allow your business to grow rapidly as well as give you the smoothest experience of expanding your outreach.
+Investing in the integration of platforms like this will allow your business to grow rapidly as well as give you the smoothest experience of expanding your outreach.
         </div>
     </div>
     <div class="col-w">
         <div class="col __col-70 text" style="margin-top: 0; padding-right: 20px;">
         <p><strong>B2B e-commerce has gone mobile.</strong> One of the biggest B2B eCommerce trends of 2016 is the accessibility of marketplaces on mobile platforms.
 M-commerce is accessible to its customers and is now becoming a fast-growing platform.
-It is easy to use; the client can access the platform anytime and from anywhere, and place orders on his product quickly.
+It is easy to use; the client can access the platform anytime and from anywhere, and place orders on product quickly.
 On top of that, it does not take a lot of resources to open a mobile app for a platform.
 As recent Frankwatching research suggests, around 52% of B2B customers prefer to buy their products using their smartphones.
 It represents half of all clients and is a huge number to deal with.
 To provide the best experience for your customers, you need to invest in mobile research and marketing heavily.
 This trend will most likely continue to evolve in 2017 as more and more purchasing decisions will be made through a mobile device.</p>
             </div>
         <div class="col __col-30">
             <img alt="B2B ecommerce trends" src="assets/images/mobile-ecommerce.jpg" />